material-motion/material-motion/concepts/primitives.md

 A Timeline limits its value, **progress**, between 0 and 1.

-We use “**to drive**” to refer to the idea of *an output from one Primitive being fed into the input of another*.
-This enables the expression of novel interactions such as a Gesture driving a Timeline that is driving a collection of Tweens.

-#### Primitives driving the progress

-The **progress** can be driven by the following Delta Primitives if they have been mapped to a domain of `[0...1]`:

-- **Time** can move the progress forward or backward.
-- **Gestures** can scrub the progress directly.
-- **Physical simulation**: The progress can be physically anchored to a position, usually 1 or 0, using a Spring.
-A Gesture primitive’s final velocity can also be fed into this simulation.
-- **Tweens** can drive the progress.

-#### Progress driving Primitives

-The progress can drive Tween Primitives.
-For example: a fade-in tween animation could occur during the first 50% of a timeline.

-There is no known benefit to driving Gestural or Physical Simulation Primitives with a Timeline; it is also not particularly clear what that would mean.

 ## State Machine

 **What it is**: *a [directed graph](https://en.wikipedia.org/wiki/Directed_graph) consisting of multiple States (nodes) with Transitions (edges) between those states*.